onestn/dotfiles/README.md

-# dotfiles - my configuration files
+# dotfiles - neovim configuration
 ---
 This repo contains my configuration files for development using Neovim